quickwit-oss/quickwit/docs/guides/storage-setup/aws-s3.md

 sidebar_position: 1
 ---

-In this guide, you will learn how to configure a Quickwit [storage](/docs/reference/storage-uri) for AWS S3.
+In this guide, you will learn how to configure a Quickwit [storage](/docs/reference/storage-uri) for Amazon S3.

 ## Set your AWS credentials